What Mentors Do

 This could be something to do with cooking, art, building, music, writing, environment, sport, photography or web design.

 The list goes well beyond these!

-Once a student's area of interest or existing strength is identified, we then help you design a tailored module of learning reducing the need to plan heavily each week and also so that there is clear direction for your sessions.
-The mentoring experience is made easy when a module is in place.
+Once a student's area of interest or existing strength is identified, we then help you design a tailored journey board of learning reducing the need to plan heavily each week and also so that there is clear direction for your sessions.
+The mentoring experience is made easy when a journey board is in place.

 Where do the 12 Buckets fit in?